pedalferrous/analytic-script/README.md

         for modifications centers in better maintenance of active cells.

 ### evaluateCells:
-  * this is the workhorse method for porting into `thinFilmClean.py` in order to fill `fitnessMap`. all extra-file communication should be contained in this method (promise me).
+  * This is the workhorse method for porting into `thinFilmClean.py` in order to fill `fitnessMap`. all extra-file communication should be contained in this method (promise me).
   * `INPUT`: